(This action is part of the Catalog of Legislative Actions.)

 SECTION 8.
 CONSTRUCTION AND SEVERABILITY.

-(a) This Act shall be liberally construed to fulfill its purposes, including the protection of the people of [state/locality], the restoration of constitutional governance, and the preservation of lawful self-government under conditions of federal lawlessness.
+(a) This Act shall be liberally construed to fulfill its purposes, including the protection of the people of [state/locality], the restoration of constitutional governance, and the preservation of lawful self-government while the federal authoritarian takeover is underway, and in accordance with the constitutional framework expressed in Section 3, which shall guide the construction and application of all its provisions.

 (b) If any provision of this Act, or the application of any provision to any person or circumstance, is held invalid by a court that recognizes and applies the principles of Section 3(d) & (e), the remainder of the Act, and the application of its provisions to other persons or circumstances, shall remain in effect.